davidshq/next-search/README.md

 - 0.5 Human Augmentation: The Foundational Characteristic
 - 0.6 More to Come
 - 0.7 Additional Articles
+    - 0.7.1 Articles
         - Human Augmentation in Web Search
         - The Trust Network
         - Privacy Centric
-    - Blog Posts
+    - 0.7.2 Blog Posts
+    - 0.7.3 Other Resources
 - 0.8 Footnotes

 ## 0.1 Please